McEsselB/AwaBus/README.md

 ### 📣 Outbound Voice & SMS
 - Arkesel Voice API for proximity alerts with automatic Arkesel SMS fallback
-- Hubtel SMS as second-level fallback if Arkesel SMS fails
 - Delay broadcast to all attending parents with deduplication (parent with multiple children on the same route receives one message, not two)
 - `Promise.allSettled` async dispatch — driver's request returns immediately with a queued confirmation